JakeLabate/Framework/README.md

 - Can we get a range of color schemes from a logo?
 - Can we generate an alt tag from a logo via image-object regocnition AI?

+This would prevent the need to ask for the data from the user.

 ## User Interface
 ### Tasks